 The best thing you can do is not use heat on it. a.k.a. flat irons, curling irons, or crimpers (although not a lot of people crimp anymore lol) if you absolutely MUST be sure to use a heat protectant.

 Also, get your hair TRIMMED ever 6-8 weeks.
 To cut off the dead ends, and your hair will grow faster!!
 I promise.

-P.S. go to longlocks.com and there is a guide to growing long hair :)posted almost 6 years ago
+P.S. go to longlocks.com and there is a guide to growing long hair :)posted about 6 years ago

 Hahahha hair growth pills sound hilarious!!!
 I don’t think i’ll risk it though, i’m not wanting a matching beard :P

 I was trying to avoid extensions as my hair has so many colour tones it would be super hard to find a match!
 I may have to resort to that though if nothing else works :(

 I had no idea that using heat on it would stop growth?
 That’s crazy!
 Thanks for the tip, looks like i’ll be all natural for 5 months!posted about 6 years ago